superkabuki/x9k3/README.md

 [⇪ top](#documentation)

 ### ABR HLS

+Here's how it works.

+* When x9k3 detects a master.m3u8 as input, it starts up an ABR instance.
+* The ABR instance parses the master.m3u8 and finds rendtitions.
+* For each rendition an x9k3 process is started.
+* The ABR process also parses the SCTE-35 sidecar file and writes a sidecar file for each rendition.
+* The master.m3u8 is written to the output_dir.
+* Rendition segments and manifest files are written to output_dir/0, output_dir/1, etc.
+* any args passed in are set for all rendtions.

 <img width="829" height="384" alt="image" src="https://github.com/user-attachments/assets/5a2e885f-44e0-42a6-a3d3-b524b4cb0758" />

+ The terms and condtions.

 * HLS version 3 support only
 * Use a Sidecar file for SCTE-35